ahmedrizwan/ChronometerPersist/README.md

 # ChronometerHelper
 A helper class for keeping and maintaining the state of Chronometers in Android.
-Without using Service or anything.
-It maitains the state using SharedPreferences!
+Instead of using a service, it maintains the state using SharedPreferences so you don't have to worry about synchronization issues.

 #How to use?
 * Create an instance of ChronometerHelper